Nationals vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have been chosen as underdogs in 80 games this year and have walked away with the win 31 times (38.8%) in those games.
+- The Nationals have been underdogs in 81 games this season and have come away with the win 32 times (39.5%) in those contests.

-- Washington is 16-18 this season when entering a game as the underdog by +150 or more on the moneyline.
+- Washington has entered 26 games this season as the underdog by +170 or more and is 12-14 in those contests.

-- Oddsmakers have implied with the moneyline set for this matchup that the Nationals have a 40% chance of pulling out a win.
+- Bookmakers have implied with the moneyline set for this matchup that the Nationals have a 37% chance of pulling out a win.

-- Washington's games have gone over the total in 40 of its 87 chances.
+- Washington and its opponents have hit the over in 41 of its 88 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!